 Pre-Employment Tests Defined?
 What Do You Need To Know?

-They are Pre-employment assessments companies give job applicants to help hire employees who are productive, dependable + low-turnover.
+They are pre-employment assessments companies give job applicants to help hire employees who are productive, dependable + low-turnover.
 Not all tests are created with important research backing them up.
-Here’s what you need to know to make the right decision about testing job applicants.
+Here’s what you need to know to make the right decision about pre-employment screening of job applicants.

 What does research say about pre-employment tests?

-Research on pre-employment testss and other prediction methods indicate that these are the most effective method to accurately predict how an applicant may perform on-the-job, if hired.
+Research on pre-employment screening and other types of prediction methods indicate that these are the most effective method to accurately predict how an applicant may perform on-the-job, if hired.